Baylor vs. Auburn College Basketball Predictions & Picks - November 7

 Baylor Performance Insights

-- Baylor put up 77 points per game and allowed 70.3 last year, ranking them 55th in college basketball on offense and 184th on defense.
+- Baylor scored 77.0 points per game and allowed 70.3 last season, making them 55th in college basketball offensively and 184th on defense.

-- The Bears grabbed 29.9 rebounds per game and gave up 29.1 boards last year, ranking 283rd and 59th, respectively, in the nation.
+- The Bears collected 29.9 rebounds per game and conceded 29.1 boards last year, ranking 283rd and 59th, respectively, in the country.

-- At 14.2 assists per game last season, Baylor was 95th in the nation.
+- At 14.2 assists per game last season, Baylor was 95th in the country.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.